The Psychology of Making Healthier Choices

 Judging from the popular media, many of us have something in common—a shared frustration.
 It’s the experience of wanting to make important lifestyle changes (like exercising more, eating better and getting enough rest) but having trouble “following through” and actually achieving those goals.

 For some, this has become a recurring pattern.
-And—recognizing the pattern—many of these same people will choose to give up altogether, believing they simply don’t have the self-discipline to succeed.
+Many of these same people will choose to give up altogether, believing they simply don’t have the self-discipline to succeed.
 But the truth is that success isn’t just about raw willpower.
 It’s also about having specific strategies in place to give yourself a psychological edge as you make changes and create new lifestyle habits.

-In order to help you develop these sorts of strategies, we’ve gone through a number of recent health-, diet-, and exercise-related studies and extracted five psychological tips from them that you can use when trying to achieve your own health and wellness goals.
+In order to help you develop these sorts of strategies, we’ve gone through a number of recent health, diet and exercise-related studies and extracted five psychological tips from them that you can use when trying.

 1. Set goals for yourself, but make them realistic goals.
 Several studies have indicated that setting specific goals for yourself when starting a diet or exercise program is good, and will help you to succeed.
 But the most important tip to remember is that the goals should be realistic and achievable.
 In other words, don’t just set yourself the goal of losing 20 kgs as fast as you can.
 Be more realistic and aim for losing one or two pounds per week (which is often cited as a safe rate of weight loss) or every two weeks, which is more doable.
 This type of a goal will involve less “pain and deprivation”, making it more likely that you will be able to stick with it consistently over time.